 Board of Trustees

-Phyllis Sharp, (Vice President) - Denver, Colorado, and Sanibel, Florida
+Phyllis Sharp, (President) - Denver, Colorado, and Sanibel, Florida

 Phyllis Sharp is a retired business executive, including 23 years with Johns Manville, in sales and marketing of commercial building materials.
 Phyllis was introduced to shelling and Sanibel in the 1980s, and has been coming here each winter for almost 20 years.
 Along with shelling on Sanibel, Phyllis has taken a number of shelling trips, including trips to Fiji, Tonga and the Bahamas.
 Phyllis has also been very involved in volunteering and museums.
 She has been a volunteer at the Denver Museum of Nature and Science since 2001 in their Paleontology and Zoology Departments, along with completing their Paleontology Certificate Program for laboratory and field work.
 Since 2007, Phyllis has been a Department Associate with overall responsibility for the Marine Invertebrate Collection, which is a small worldwide collection including mollusks, corals and echinoderms.
 Phyllis holds a BA and MA in English and earned her MBA at the University of Denver.

 Pete Bender and his wife Nancy purchased their home on Sanibel in 1997, and moved to Sanibel from Michigan in 1999.
 Pete continued to work as a lawyer in Michigan until he retired in 2010.
 Pete has an extensive list of accomplishments and was involved in many Michigan bar associations.
 Pete volunteers for many island organizations, including F.I.S.H. of Sanibel, and is the past President of the Sanibel-Captiva Kiwanis Club.

 James M. Young, (Treasurer) - Sanibel, Florida